-Linda: And I think it was trying to get an emotional reaction from you really Mae: Yeah, yeah Linda: That was what I felt, and in fact, I think the whole of the story was about that and you know, I was becoming quite judge- mental, and um - it was all very - pretty unsatisfactory Mae: Yeah Linda: Unpleasant really David: Well it's putting us the reader in quite a difficult situation Linda: Yeah, 'cause she was doing sort of ambiguous stuff Saying, should I, shouldn't I getting us to support her in a way.
-(D, 829-836)
+Linda: And I think it was trying to get an emotional reaction from you really Yeah, yeah was about that and you know, I was becoming quite judgemental, and um - it was all very - pretty unsatisfactory

+Linda: That was what I felt, and in fact, I think the whole of the story

+Mae: Yeah

+Mae:

+Linda: Unpleasant really

+David: Well it's putting us the reader... in quite a difficult situation Linda: Yeah, 'cause she was doing sort of ambiguous stuff ...
+Saying, should I, shouldn't I ... getting us to support her in a way.